AJKilmurray/AJKilmurray/README.md

 <h1 align="center">Greetings 👋</h1>
 <ul>
   <li>💻 My name is <strong>AJ</strong>, and I'm an aspiring <strong>Full-Stack Web Developer</strong> (MERN Stack).</li>
-  <li>📝 I'm studying full stack web-development full-time (self-taught).
-As well as UI & Graphic Design.
+  <li>📝 I'm studying full stack web-development full-time (self-taught), as well as UI & Graphic Design.
   <li>⌨️ Currently working on the design of my <a href="https://ajkilmurray.xyz" target="_blank">website</a> in my free-time.</li>
   <li>✉️ If you would like to contact me, please send an email to <a href="mailto:ajkilmurray@gmail.com" target="_blank">ajkilmurray@gmail.com</a>.</li>
 </ul>